Terra Grande-Pracuúba Extractive Reserve: History

 It has with the objective of protecting the livelihoods and culture of the people and ensure sustainable use of renewable natural resources traditionally used by the extractive population.

 The conservation unit is supported by the Amazon Region Protected Areas Program.

 On 30 September 2008 the Instituto Nacional de Colonização e Reforma Agrária (National Institute for Colonization and Agrarian Reform) recognised the reserve as meeting the needs of 800 families of small farmers.

 The deliberative council was created on 20 April 2012.

 The management plan was approved on 28 February 2013.

-On 17 March 2016 regulations were published for fishing in the Canaticú and its tributaries, the Curralinho and Paráementa.
+On 17 March 2016 regulations were published for fishing in the Canaticu and its tributaries, the Curralinho and Paráementa.

 Population and economy

 The Terra Grande-Pracuúba Extractive Reserve is mostly inhabited by the traditional extractive population.

 There are 23 communities with about 800 families located on the rivers and lakes in the area.

 They exploit açaí palms, extract wood, fish, hunt and graze livestock.

-The communities on the Canaticú and Pracuúba rivers have an açaí crop that ripens in the winter, between seasons in other areas, which therefore commands a high price.
+The communities on the Canaticu and Pracuúba rivers have an açaí crop that ripens in the winter, between seasons in other areas, which therefore commands a high price.

 Communities in the Guajará, Mutuacá, Mucutá and Piriá rivers and their tributaries do not usually have açaí and other forest products, but depend on timber as their main source of income.

 Many residents of these rivers are replanting açaí, which is scarce due to indiscriminate cutting for heart of palm.

 Environmental groups are trying to facilitate sustainable extraction of non-timber products.

 Before the council was formed there were conflicts between residents over use of the resources, which compromise the ecological integrity of the reserve.